 It was like standing in the past and yet looking at the present.
 Of course, you admire the way they have conserved the whole basement as well.
 In fact, if you go to certain restaurants, you can see the operational basements.
 And the owners will tell you that it was actually the ground floor when the restaurant first came up.
 This was one of most interesting part of Krakow old town.

-Old towns are typical to most European cities, similar yet unique.
+Old towns are typical of most European cities, similar yet unique.

 Recommend you to read following Things to do in Krakow and Poland Tourist attractions.